tedmiston/spelling-bee-answers/README.md

-# NYTimes Spelling Bee answers.
+# NYTimes Spelling Bee answers

 Fetch the Yesterday's Answers to the [NYTimes Spelling Bee][1] puzzle each day for archival purposes.